Prienai: World War II and its aftermath

 During World War II, when it was occupied by German troops, Prienai lost many of its inhabitants.
 People emigrated or were expelled, while the Nazis killed the Jews.
 On August 27, 1941, 1,078 Jews from Prienai and surrounding areas were murdered in Prienai.
-The massacre was perpetrated by Rollkommando Hamann and local Lithuanians.
+The massacre was perpetrated by Rollkommando Hamann and local collaborators.

-In the aftermath of World War II, Prienai was occupied by Soviet Union and its population suffered additional losses.
+In the aftermath of World War II, Prienai was occupied by the Soviet Union and its population suffered additional losses.
 Throughout 1945–1946, the Soviets murdered 39 inhabitants from Prienai and its surroundings.
 On 22–23 May 1948, 1,019 Lithuanians from the Prienai area were forced by the Soviets into cattle trains and deported to Siberia.
 In 1949, 675 more local people were deported to Siberia.
 Most of the deportees either died there or suffered circumstances that never allowed them to return home.